 Highly customizable and functional 3D printed coasters can serve for a long time and be an inspirational object on any table.
 They are easily printable on a desktop 3D printer at home and can be made in different materials.

 A vast collection of interesting trees can be found in Kew Gardens (London).
 Fastigiate Hornbeam is unique and very suitable for 3D printing ideas.
 It has many branches and they are even in width.
 As this photogrammetry scan involved more than just bark texture, Meshroom, a 3D scanning software, was slightly moody to process the images.
-It took us three attempts before we achieved the desired result.
+It took me three attempts before I achieved the desired result.
 This object can be turned into an original pen holder or decorative lamp for example.

 Dawn Redwood Precursor Vase – Ogre Mace

 Here is another beauty from Kew Gardens (London).
 This tree is very short compared to others from the Redwood collection but it strikes with its unique curves.
 If there are Ogres in this forest, they would use it as a mace, no doubt.
 Scan created via Polycam Photo Mode.
 Texture bake and STL files can be found as usual in Scanned Tree Trunk and Bark Models on Cults.

 3D Printed and Airbrushed Decorative Flower Pot Cases